gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-3d-perspective.md

 </p>

 <p>
 Our new projection only sees what's in the blue frustum.
-With -zNear = 1 with a field of view of 60 degrees then at Z = -1 it's only 1.54 units tall and 1.54 * aspect units wide.
+With -zNear = 1 and with a field of view of 60 degrees then at Z = -1 the frustum is only 1.54 units tall and 1.54 * aspect units wide.
 At Z = -2000 (-zFar) its 2309 units tall.
 Since our F is 150 units big and the view can only see 1.54 units when something is at <code>-zNear</code> we need to move it pretty far away from the origin to see all of it.
 </p>

 <p>
 Moving it -360 units in Z moves in inside the frustum.
 We also rotated it to be right side up.